naira24/SQL-DWH/README.md

 ## 🛠️ Technologies Used

--   **T-SQL:** The primary language used for database interactions, DWH creation, and data manipulation.
+-   **SQL:** The primary language used for database interactions, DWH creation, and data manipulation.

 ## 🚀 Getting Started